HackYourFuture/Node.js/week1/README.md

 In web development the same thing happens.
 The browser is the client, and some computer that has the data you want is the server.
 Let's say you login to your online bank account.
 As the client you want to see the amount of money you currently have.
 The browser sends out a request to the server, who then activates the necessary services (in this example, some kind of database) and returns with a response containing the exact amount of money you currently have in the bank.

+If you've every typed in a URL you might've seen the letters HTTP at the beginning of it, i.e. `http://www.hackyourfuture.net`.
+It stands for **Hypertext Transfer Protocol** and it is the main way of sending requests and receiving responses on the internet.

 Look into the following resources to increase your understanding: